 First, prepare the garden bed

-I start my tomato planting by preparing the bed first.
+I start my tomato planting by preparing the bed at least a day or two before I transplant.

 First, compost: Over an established but empty bed, I spread a 2- to 3-inch layer of well-aged compost; this can be compost made from kitchen scraps, leaf mold, bulk compost, or bagged compost.